The Good Parents

+Synopsis

 The book concerns an eighteen-year-old girl, Maya de Jong, who moves to Melbourne and becomes involved in a relationship with her boss.
 When Maya's parents come to Melbourne to stay with her, they find that Maya has disappeared.
 London says of the role of parents with older children, "There's nothing much you can do, except wait and be there".